 Visa implications for international students

-If you're on a student visa and have your enrolment cancelled, we must notify the Department of Education and Training and the Department of Home Affairs and cancel your Confirmation of Enrolment (CoE).
+If you're on a student visa and have your enrolment cancelled, we must notify the Department of Home Affairs and cancel your Confirmation of Enrolment (CoE).
 The Department of Home Affairs may then cancel your visa.

 If your CoE is cancelled, you must depart Australia or apply for a different visa, within 28 days of your enrolment cancellation date or before your visa expires (whichever comes first).